Dirivian/dirivian.github.io/teaching.md

 title: Teaching
 permalink: /teaching/
 ---
+I am currently a TA for AMATH 351.
+These are my [notes](/pdfs/AMATH 351 - Series Solutions.pdf) for the classes on 11/20 and 11/22.

 I have been a Teaching Assistant (TA) for the following courses
 * [AMATH 301 - Beginning Scientific Computing](http://courses.washington.edu/am301/):